 High Demand Technology Majors with Long-Term Potential

 As a technology major, you are ideally positioned to take part in some of the most exciting trends in history.
-These tech trends are growing quickly in 2021 and offer strong career potential over the longer term.
+These tech trends are growing quickly and offer strong career potential over the longer term.

 Trend 1: An Explosion of Data

 By the year 2024, an estimated 149 zettabytes — the equivalent of more than 149T gigabytes —will be created globally every single day.
 The challenge is to take all that data, store it and deploy it in ways that help businesses, organizations and entire societies.

 From small e-commerce shops to huge government agencies, organizations of every size and type know they need to use their data more effectively.
 It is among their highest priorities.
 That is the role of the data scientist.
 They integrate math, computing and critical thinking to answer deep questions, solve big problems and invent data-centric tools and technologies.

 Some data scientists shape huge data stores to optimize traffic and services in large cities.
 Others monitor the click flows and user patterns on huge web platforms.
 Some help to create IoT solutions that make driving safer.
 Data scientists use raw data to develop insights and tools that unlock the future.

 Short-term Demand: Data Science, Data Analysis or Machine Learning appear on nearly every list of top career options for 2021.
 The US Bureau of Labor Statistics (BLS) lists Data Scientists among its most in-demand professions now.